Yuan-Meng/personal_website/content/posts/metrics.md

 I've seen metric questions in both product and machine learning interviews.
 This is not surprising since no matter how you solve a business problem (experiments + hypothesis testing, machine learning), you need metrics to validate your solution.

 - **Metric design**: Come up with or choose metrics that appropriately capture the goodness of a product/feature (using A/B testing to make launch decisions or measuring the success of past launches) or a model (evaluating whether an ML system is working properly, especially compared to older systems)
-- **Metric evaluation**: Explain strange metric movements (e.g., Why did X dropped by Y%?) or critique wrong/misleading metrics (Does it measure what we want?)
+- **Metric evaluation**: Explain strange metric movements (e.g., Why did X drop by Y%?) or critique wrong/misleading metrics (Does it measure what we want?)

 **Regarding metric design**: [This video](https://youtu.be/nPJKFWMiIC8) said the rule of thumb is to choose 2 success metrics and 1 counter metric.
 However, I've been explicitly asked to provide 6+ metrics in one interview.
 So be sure to think thoroughly about which metrics capture what you want.